crimsonpane23/Physics-Enhanced-Neural-Networks-for-Chaotic-Hamiltonian-Dynamics/README.md

 # Physics-Enhanced Neural Networks for Chaotic Hamiltonian Dynamics

-This is a project that explores how ordinary neural networks (ANNs) and Hamiltonian Neural Networks (HNNs) learn and predict the dynamics of the chaotic Hénon–Heiles Hamiltonian system.
-It compares their behavior by training on simulated trajectories and predicting for random initial conditions for various energies.
+This is a project that explores how Artificial neural networks (ANNs) and Hamiltonian Neural Networks (HNNs) learn and predict the dynamics of the chaotic Hénon–Heiles Hamiltonian system.
+It compares their behavior by training on simulated trajectories and predicting phase-space trajectories for random initial conditions for various energies.

 ---
-## Overview
+## Overview of the Project
 - Generate trajectories using numerical ODE solvers (used Scipy.solve_ivp(), 'based on RK45')
 - Train:
   - An **Artificial neural network (ANN)** which predicts \(\dot q, \dot p\)